 - Blend in a high-speed blender until smooth.

-- Transfer to serving bowls, then sprinkle with cracked pepper and top with something crunchy of your choice like pumpkin seeds, crispy garlic, crispy onions, or croutons and a sprinkle of something green like parsley, microgreens, or cilantro.
+- Transfer to serving bowls, then sprinkle with cracked pepper and top with something crunchy of your choice like baked chickpeas, crispy garlic, crispy onions, or croutons and a sprinkle of something green like parsley, microgreens, or cilantro.